OvertureMIDI/Black-MIDI-Guides/docs/Piano From Above/winmm-patch.md

 ??? note "Why cant i patch it?"

     If it says you dont have the permissions to do this, press OK and run the configurator as an administrator.
-(The configurator should automatically run it as an admin after OK but i dont remember.)
+(The configurator should automatically run it as an admin after OK but I dont remember.)
+    > TODO: Test this out